ryanknu/pi-starter/README.md

 - Read push button switches attached to GPIO
 - Read attached USB webcam data

+## Make app start on boot

+1. In `raspi-config`, enable TTY autologin from the system options > autologin section.
+2. Add your binary to the bottom of `~/.bashrc`.

 ## Development Workflow

 OpenSans is not shipped with this repository!
 Download from [here](http://www.opensans.com/download/open-sans-condensed.zip)